F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 /Applications/OpenCore-Legacy-Patcher.app/Contents/MacOS/OpenCore-Legacy-Patcher
 ```

-## Stuck on `This version of Mac OS X is not supported on this platform` or (🚫) Prohibited Symbol
+## Stuck on `This version of Mac OS X isn't supported on this platform` or (🚫) Prohibited Symbol

-This means macOS has detected an SMBIOS it does not support.
+This means macOS has detected an SMBIOS it doesn't support.
 To resolve this, ensure you select `EFI Boot` **first**.

 Once you've booted OpenCore at least once, your hardware should now auto-boot it until either an NVRAM reset occurs, or you remove the drive with OpenCore installed.

 However, if the 🚫 Symbol only appears after the boot process has already started (the bootscreen appears/verbose boot starts), it could mean that your USB drive has failed to pass macOS' integrity checks.
 To resolve this, create a new installer using a different USB drive (preferably of a different model.)

-## Cannot boot macOS without the USB
+## Can't boot macOS without the USB

 By default, the OpenCore Legacy Patcher won't install OpenCore onto the internal drive itself during installs.